jiehaocao/BEP-SBMD-COVID19/README.md

 It is important to note that, **for example**, the `Kalman Filter Prediction for 14-05-2020 = 43480.0`, is different than the `Kalman Filter Prediction for 14-05-2020 = 43499.0` found in the previous table that shows the results of the **long-term predictions**.
 The main reason is because new available data (daily confirmed cases) is being fed to the model, where the model retrains itself (also taking uncertainties into account) and produces a new prediction.
 This is also the case for the
 `Logistic Growth Model`.
 Furthermore, the latter explanation is the main reason why sometimes **long-term predictions** are less accurate than **short-term predictions** (*when there are new data available*).
+However, the predictions might have a larger deviation when the amount of tests performed each day is increased or decreased drastically.
+This also applies for the Kalman Filter model, but the Kalman Filter will take such deviation and uncertainty into account and update itself for a better prediction of the upcoming day(s).

 <br>